codevalley/Bioscope/docs/completed.md

 ### Future Considerations
 - Implement image capture and processing for food entries.
 - Integrate with nutrition analysis backend for automatic data population.

+## Dashboard UI Improvements

+### Overview
+Improved the visual design of the dashboard components, including the GreetingSection, NutritionMeter, and RecentHistory widgets.

+### Key Accomplishments
+- Updated GreetingSection to display user name and include a styled divider
+- Enhanced NutritionMeter with improved styling and exceeded limit indicator
+- Improved RecentHistory widget with a styled divider and better meal entry display
+- Updated DashboardScreen to integrate the improved widgets

+### Lessons Learned
+- Importance of consistent styling across components
+- Need for clear communication of user state (e.g., exceeded calorie limit)

+### Future Considerations
+- Create reusable components for common UI elements like styled dividers
+- Consider adding animations for smoother user experience
+- Ensure accessibility of new UI components